Meet the experts

 Dzmitry is responsible for fund selection and portfolio construction at interactive investor.
 He joined ii in 2017 after two years at TD Direct Investing, four years as a portfolio analyst at Standard Life, and before that Bank Leumi.
 A graduate in Financial Economics from the University of Liverpool, Dzmitry has over 10 years investment experience, is a Member of the Chartered Institute for Securities and Investment and holds the Investment Management Certificate.

 Andrew began his career in financial journalism at Euromoney magazine in 1991.
-He joined Money Observer in 1994, became editor in May 1998, and is now associate editor of the magazine.
+He joined Money Observer in 1994, became editor in May 1998, and was then associate editor of the magazine.
 Named best Financial Consumer Journalist in 2003 and 2008 by the Association of Investment Companies, Andrew holds the Personal Finance Society’s Financial Planning Certificate.